 Psychological Abuse: Elements of psychological abuse include - but are not limited to - causing fear by intimidation; threatening physical harm to self, partner, children, or partner's family or friends; destruction of pets and property; and forcing isolation from family, friends, or school and/or work.

-Domestic violence can happen to anyone regardless of race, age, sexual orientation, religion, or gender.
+Domestic violence can happen to anyone regardless of race, age, sexual orientation, religion, sex, or gender identity.
 Domestic violence affects people of all socioeconomic backgrounds and education levels.
-Domestic violence occurs in both opposite-sex and same-sex relationships and can happen to intimate partners who are married, living together, or dating.
+Domestic violence occurs in both opposite-sex and same-sex relationships and can happen to intimate partners who are married, living together, dating, or share a child.

 Domestic violence not only affects those who are abused, but also has a substantial effect on family members, friends, co-workers, other witnesses, and the community at large.
 Children, who grow up witnessing domestic violence, are among those seriously affected by this crime.
 Frequent exposure to violence in the home not only predisposes children to numerous social and physical problems, but also teaches them that violence is a normal way of life - therefore, increasing their risk of becoming society's next generation of victims and abusers.